swcarpentry/DEPRECATED-boot-camps/python/testing.md

 	    # Return num of records and animals seen
 	    return totalrecs, meancount

+Thinking ahead, we made sure to add a line to fix the capitalization problem right away so that our fourth unit test should pass.
 Since this code worked before, we're confident that it will work now.
 Just to be sure, though we run our test suite again.

 >### Exercise 4 - Examining and fixing regressions
 >